olvlvl/event-dispatcher/README.md

 Basically, the compiler pass searches for the tagged services, collect their Event Listeners, creates a mapping with their events, and overwrite a few attributes to complete the definition of the service.

+If Listeners are spread over multiple files, or if it's not practical to keep them ordered, priorities and relatives can be specified for each Event/Listener pairs, and Listeners will be sorted accordingly.

 ### Adding the compiler pass